Table Tennis Serving: A Complete Guide

 The serve is the only time in a game of table tennis where you have complete and total control over your shot, at least when it comes to speed, spin, and placement.
 So you should take complete advantage of it.

-Tricky ping pong serves will give your opponent hell, and force a lot of errors.
+Tricky ping pong serves will give your opponent hell and force a lot of errors.
 You’ll likely win points outright from failed returns, but you’ll also win points from poor returns, which are there to be punished.
-Even if you only win one out of every four points as a direct result of your serve, that places you at a major advantage if your opponent isn’t winning any points as a result of their serve.
+Even if you only win one out of every four points as a direct result of your serve, that places you at a major advantage if your opponent isn’t winning any points from their serve.

 What Makes a Great Serve?